gammapy/fermi-hero/docs/lightcurve/index.rst

 and enter the name and coordinates of the source (you will find them in the data selection cuts shown with ``gtvcut``).
 For the aperture lightcurve, the model and ROI size parameters are not used, so leave them to their default values.
-Make sure to enter the FT2 (spacecraft file) and FT1 (photon file) with their absolute paths.
 Finally, select the initial and final analysis times as given in the server query file.

 You can the edit the file ``crab.conf`` to check the parameters.
 In addition to